Politicians Join Effort to Nix University of Tennessee Football Coaching Hire

-The SEC Network’s marketing slogan for its college athletics programming is “It Just Means More,” an allusion to the college sports (especially football) craziness of the South.
-We are seeing a good illustration of the importance southerners attach to football in the wild and apparently successful reaction to the University of Tennessee’s effort to hire the wrong coach for its embattled gridiron program.
-On Sunday word got out that UT Athletics Director John Currie was in the process of signing Ohio State defensive coordinator Greg Schiano to become the Volunteers’ new coach.
+The SEC Network’s marketing slogan for its college athletics programming is “It Just Means More,” an allusion to the college-sports (especially football) craziness of the South.
+We are seeing a good illustration of the importance Southerners attach to football in the wild and apparently successful reaction to the University of Tennessee’s effort to hire the wrong coach for its embattled gridiron program.
+On Sunday word got out that UT athletics director John Currie was in the process of signing Ohio State defensive coordinator Greg Schiano to become the Volunteers’ new coach.
 Almost instantly there were protests on the UT campus (including Vol fans’ favorite vehicle for unhappiness, burning mattresses):

 The generally expressed reason for this reaction was Schiano’s alleged involvement in the hellish Jerry Sandusky child abuse scandal at Penn State (a deposition by a fellow coach that was made public only in 2016 suggested that Schiano had witnessed, and failed to report, a sex act between Sandusky and a child while he was an assistant at the school.
-Schiano denied the allegation.).
+Schiano denied the allegation).
 What makes the situation remarkable is that Tennessee politicians joined the protests almost immediately.
 Two state legislators tweeted their opposition to the hire:

-Four of the five major Republicans who are announced 2018 candidates for governor of the state also weighed in negatively on the proposed hire, including frontrunner U.S. Rep. Diane Black:
+Four of the five major Republicans who are announced 2018 candidates for governor of the state also weighed in negatively on the proposed hire, including frontrunner U.S. representative Diane Black:

 The pols were careful to make their protests either vague or explicitly focused on the Sandusky allegations.
 But there remains the suspicion that even without the child abuse suspicions, many fans felt Schiano just wasn’t a big enough name for a job they consider one of the best in sports: